Bashar al-Assad: Domestic opposition and support

 Kurdish Supreme Committee was a coalition of 13 Kurdish political parties opposed to Assad regime.
 Before its dissolution in 2015, the committee consisted of KNC and PYD.
 Circassians in Syria have also become strong opponents of the regime as Ba'athist crackdowns and massacres across Syria intensified viciously; and members of Circassian ethnic minority have attempted to escape Syria, fearing persecution.
 In 2014, the Christian Syriac Military Council, the largest Christian organisation in Syria, allied with the Free Syrian Army opposed to Assad, joining other Syrian Christian militias such as the Sutoro who had joined the Syrian opposition against the Assad government.
 Ahmed al-Sharaa, also known by his nom de guerre, Abu Mohammad al-Julani, commander of the Tahrir al-Sham rebel militia, condemned Assad regime for converting Syria "into an ongoing earthquake the past 12 years", in the context of the 2023 Turkey–Syria earthquakes.

 In June 2014, Assad won a disputed presidential election held in government-controlled areas (and boycotted in opposition-held areas and Kurdish areas governed by the Democratic Union Party) with 88.7% of the vote.
 Turnout was estimated to be 73.42% of eligible voters, including those in rebel-controlled areas.
 The regime's electoral commission also disqualified millions of Syrian citizens displaced outside the country from voting.
 Independent observers and academic scholarship unanimously describe the event as a sham election organised to legitimise Assad's rule.
 In his inauguration ceremony, Bashar denounced the opposition as "terrorists" and "traitors"; while attacking the West for backing what he described as the "fake Arab spring".

 Times of Israel reported that although various individuals interviewed in a "Sunni-dominated, middle-class neighborhood of central Damascus" exhibited fealty for Assad; it was not possible to discern the actual support for the regime due to the ubiquitous influence of the secret police in the society.
 Ba'athist dissident Abdul Halim Khaddam who had served as Syrian Vice President during the tenures of both Hafez and Bashar, disparaged Bashar al-Assad as a pawn in Iran's imperial scheme.
 Contrasting the power dynamics that existed under both the autocrats, Khaddam stated: [Bashar] is not like his father..
-He never allowed the Iranians to intervene in Syrian affairs..
+[Hafez] never allowed the Iranians to intervene in Syrian affairs..
 During Hafez Assad's time, an Iranian delegation arrived in Syria and attempted to convert some of the Muslim Alawite Syrians to Shia Islam...
 Assad ordered his minister of foreign Affairs to summon the Iranian ambassador to deliver an ultimatum: The delegation has 24 hours to exit Syria....
 They had no power [during Hafez's rule], unlike Bashar who gave them [Iranians] power and control.